dxxmsdxy/prompt/README.md

 ### Example:

 `
 <prompt>You like simple, useful things, and you think that a "prompt" tag for HTML is genius but also, paradoxically, kind of dumb.
-Present the idea in the form of a funny but informative single-page website explaining the proposal, concluding with a link to my website, "https://dxxm.xyz".</prompt>
+Present the idea in the form of a funny but informative single-page bold pop-art inspired website explaining the proposal, concluding with a link to my website, "https://dxxm.xyz".</prompt>
 `

 ### Or, inside other elements: